-Louise Beatrice Wellesley, nicknamed Plum by her big brothers, is a brilliant and beautiful English actress studying at Cambridge in 1939.
+Louise Beatrice Wellesley, nicknamed Plum by her big brothers, is a brilliant and beautiful English actress studying at Cambridge in 1938.
 She’s recruited as a spy for the Secret Service and soon is on stage in a Parisian nightclub wearing a costume to shock her mother.
 Sharing a dressing-room with Edith Piaf is never dull.
 War begins and in Paris, Louise fights Nazis, the French police, part of the Resistance, and a British traitor.
-Back home at Windsor Castle, she joins a group of actors and stars in Cinderella before the Royal Family.
+Back home at Windsor Castle, she joins ENSA to star in Cinderella before the Royal Family.
 When the IRA kidnap a Royal, the leading lady carries out a Girls-own rescue and so impresses Winston, he demands she join the SOE.
-Plum plays the role of a nun in Lyon, is captured and tortured by the Gestapo, fights an archbishop, climbs the Pyrenees and, back in London, uncovers a mole in Baker Street thanks to someone who knows Sherlock Holmes.
+Plum jumps out of plane dressed as a nun in Lyon where she’s tortured by the Gestapo, fights an archbishop, climbs the Pyrenees and, back in London, uncovers a mole in Baker Street thanks to someone who knows Sherlock Holmes.
 Go girl.
 How she returns to German-occupied Europe is amazing.
 How she escapes more so.
 She falls for an American and survives WW2 only to fight in another war.
 Will the world ever hear of her amazing secret life?

 I have read 100’s of books on WW2 both fiction and non fiction.
 I can honestly say this trilogy will go down as one of the most enjoyable.
 All 3 books were riveting.
 I adored her.
 I really can’t recommend these books enough.
 Amazon 5 stars